laminas/getlaminas.org/data/blog/2024/2024-07-23-current-maintenance-status-of-laminas-mezzio-packages.md

 ### Laminas and Mezzio packages maintenance status at a glance

 The page below intends to provide exactly that - a fast, accessible way to examine every package at a glance.
-It contains columns for each of the three organizations: Laminas, Mezzio and Api Tools.
+It contains columns for each subproject: Mezzio, Laminas Components, Laminas MVC and API Tools.
 The page automatically refreshes the package status daily, is sorted alphabetically and is publicly available.

 [**Current Maintenance Status of Laminas & Mezzio Packages**](https://getlaminas.org/packages-maintenance-status/)